Updated: Feb 8

 Integration & Migration

-Bookkeepers and accountants for law firms not only help attorneys to select the right tools for their practice, but also provide suggested plans for changes e.g. schedules, training, data migration, best practices.
-This is where their core values are highlighted, establishing the foundation for a strong & mutual trusted relation in the long run.
+Bookkeepers and accountants for law firms not only help attorneys to select the right tools for their practice, but also provide suggested plans for changes e.g. schedules, training, data migration, and best practices.
+This is where their core values are highlighted, establishing the foundation for a strong & mutually trusted relationship in the long run.